 Similarly, you can click on the "Dropped Visitors" tab to see everyone (up to 250 visitors) who was present in the previous period but have not returned in this period.

-Towards the bottom, you will see an to .csv option.
+Towards the bottom of the list, you will see an Export .csv button.
 Click on the option to download all the Visitor or Account IDs from the selected cohort with any additional metadata values you wish to include in your .csv.